dpavon-g/EzDeploy/README.md

 ### Deployment tool for dockerized environments focused on software development efficiency

-This tool has been developed for developers who need to test ideas quickly and do not want to waste time creating a new environment configuration every time.
+EzDeploy has been developed for developers who need to test ideas quickly and do not want to waste time creating a new environment configuration every time.
+Feel free to use it in any development environment you need, such as hackathons or proofs of concept.

 ## How to use:
 On linux execute: